Polabian Slavs: Princes

 A Polabian prince was known as a knez.
 His power was relatively greater in Slavic society than those of Danish or Swedish kings in their kingdoms, although it was not absolute.
 He was the general leader of his tribe and was foremost among its nobles, holding much of the forested hinterland and expecting reverence from his warriors.
 However, his authority largely extended only to the territory controlled by his governor, or voivod.
 Each voivod governed small territories based around fortifications.

 Princely power often differed between tribes.
-The Obodrite prince Henryk was able to maintain a sizable army ca. 1100 at the expense of the towns, and the importance of knez within the Obodrites only increased after his death.
+The Obodrite prince Henryk was able to maintain a sizable army ca. 1100 at the expense of the towns, and the importance of the knez among the Obodrites only increased after his death.
 The prince of the Rani, on the other hand, was limited by the local senate, which was led by the high priest at Cape Arkona; the Rani knez was essentially first among the tribe's landowners.